saurav-prasad/Sociol/README.md

 # Sociol

 A sociol media app made using the MERN stack.
-Sociol app is a blend of LinkedIn and Instagram with all the required functionality required for a sociol media app.
+Sociol app is a blend of LinkedIn and Instagram with all the required functionality required for a social media app.

 ## Live demo